Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 | *Bitcoin enabled an innovative platform for peer to peer transfer of value without any central authority.* |

 But...
 With no central authority, how did Bitcoin realize trust and security?
+By implementing software programs for validation, verification, consensus in a novel infrastructure called the blockchain.

 ## Basic formatting